Ravenglass and Eskdale Railway locomotives: No. 2 Colossus

-A Bassett-Lowke Class 60 4-6-2, built in 1913 for Captain JE Howey, later of Romney, Hythe & Dymchurch Railway fame, and named John Anthony.
-It arrived at the same time as Katie in 1916 and was nearly destroyed in a collision with Muriel in 1925.
-However, it ran after overhaul until 1927, when it was dismantled and utilised as part of the new River Mite 4-6-0-0-6-4 four-cylinder locomotive.
+A Bassett-Lowke Class 60 4-6-2, built in 1913 for Captain JE Howey, later of Romney, Hythe and Dymchurch Railway fame, and named John Anthony.
+This was basically a Class 30 'Little Giant' with an extra pair of driving wheels.
+Howey had already run a 9½in. gauge line with a Bassett-Lowke GN 4-4-2 Atlantic which was returned in part exchange for this 15in. gauge locomotive.
+Although only one example of this type was ever built, Bassett-Lowke showed it in their 1911 catalogue priced at £425!
+It arrived at Ravenglass at the same time as Katie in 1916 and was nearly destroyed in a collision with Muriel in 1925.
+However, it ran after overhaul until 1927, when it was dismantled and utilised as part of the new River Mite 4-6-0-0-6-4 four-cylinder articulated locomotive.

 No. 3 Muriel, then River Irt

 Muriel

-A 0-8-0T, constructed for the Duffield Bank Railway by Sir Arthur Heywood in 1894.
+An 0-8-0T, constructed for the Duffield Bank Railway by Sir Arthur Heywood in 1894.
 Muriel incorporated a number of Heywood’s design ideas, including radiating/sliding axles and Heywood valve gear.
 After Sir Arthur’s death in 1916, Muriel was briefly owned by the Gretna munitions factory, before arriving at Ravenglass in 1917 along with Ella.
 She was principally used on goods traffic and later stone trains from Beckfoot quarry, but was also pressed into service on passenger trains during the peak summer season.
 She was withdrawn from service in 1927, and for a while was used as a stationary boiler at Beckfoot quarry, before being rebuilt as River Irt.